CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Overview.md

 ## Sandbox Scenario
-Contoso Corporation, strategically implements Defender for Endpoint, which provides visibility into devices in your environment, offers vulnerability management to help you better understand your cyberattack surface, and delivers endpoint protection, endpoint detection and response (EDR), mobile cyberthreat protection, and managed hunting in a single platform.
+Contoso Corporation, strategically implements Defender for Endpoint, which provides visibility into devices in your environment, offers vulnerability management to help you better understand your cyberattack surface, and delivers endpoint protection, endpoint detection and response (EDR), mobile cyber threat protection, and managed hunting in a single platform.

 ## About the Sandbox